 If you’re receiving benefits already but your income has stopped or dropped

 If you’re receiving benefits already, it’s really important that you tell both us and the Department of Work and Pensions (DWP) about any changes to your income.
 This is so that we can adjust the amount you’re entitled to.
-You can do this by emailing email@example.com or by filling in a ‘change in circumstances’ form.
+You can tell us about changes by emailing firstname.lastname@example.org or by filling in a ‘change in circumstances’ form.

 You can tell DWP about a change to your circumstances here.

 If you’re currently receiving benefits, please also seek advice to check you’re receiving everything you’re entitled to, using a benefit calculator to help you.

 Accessing benefits for the first time if your income has stopped or dropped

 If you’re struggling financially and not on benefits already, you may be eligible to apply for both of the following:

 Council Tax Support: this is a type of benefit that reduces the amount of council tax you need to pay.
 The discount you’re entitled to is worked out by looking at your income and your individual circumstances which are explained on this page.
 If you think you’re eligible, you can make a claim here.

 Universal Credit: if you’re not claiming benefits at the moment and you’re now unable to work or your income has dropped, as long as you fit the criteria, you can apply for Universal Credit.
 The Department of Work and Pensions (DWP) manages this so you will need to apply online at gov.uk or if you need help call them on 0800 328 5644.
 You do not need to go to the job centre and you can receive an advance payment from DWP.